jscappini/material.vim/README.md

 # material.vim

-Dark Material colorscheme for Gvim
+A very minimalist dark Material colorscheme for Gvim.